voolyvex/Products_Backend/README.md

 # Products_Backend
-Built a Product Backend Web API in Django REST Framework
+This repository contains the backend code for a custom Django REST Framework web API designed for an eCommerce site.